 Boards must set an hourly wage rate for the paid work experience component that is consistent with or based on the hourly wage the Board uses for paid work experience under the WIOA Title I formula youth program.

 Boards must notify TWC-VR of the hourly wage rate that will be paid to VR Participants in paid work experience within thirty (30) days of contract execution.
+Boards must include in their notification to TWC-VR a description and breakdown of the other costs associated with payroll as described in Section 2.5.1 of this chapter.

+If Boards contract with another entity to perform all or part of the Paid Work Experience Services deliverables, Boards must also notify TWC-VR of the name and contact information of the contractor.

-Boards must include in their notification to TWC-VR a description of the other costs associated with payroll as described in Section 2.5.1 of this chapter.
-Thereafter, Boards must notify TWC-VR thirty (30) days in advance of changes in the hourly wage rate or other payroll costs If such changes are made, the hourly wage rate for a VR Participant must not be reduced during the Participant's paid work experience assignment.
+Boards must notify TWC-VR of any exceptions or exclusions to the type of worksites or businesses that may serve as a worksite under this chapter.

+Boards must notify TWC-VR thirty (30) days in advance of changes in the Board’s contractor, hourly wage rate, other payroll costs, or exceptions or exclusions to the type of worksites or businesses.
+If such changes are made, the hourly wage rate for a VR Participant must not be reduced during the Participant's paid work experience assignment.

+Boards must conduct an orientation meeting with TWC-VR regional management within thirty (30) days of contract execution and prior to initiating Paid Work Experience Services under this chapter.
+This requirement is established by the September 2018 revisions to this chapter, which are effective on September 19, 2018.
+For contracts in effect prior to the September 2018 revisions, the meeting must occur within thirty (30) days of the effective date of the chapter revisions.

+The orientation meeting must include the Board’s contractor(s), if such contractors will perform functions under this chapter.
+The purpose of the meeting is to:

+identify points of contact for the Board, Board contractors, and TWC-VR;

+review the Board’s hourly rate and associated payroll costs;

+review the Board’s exceptions and exclusions to the types of businesses or worksites, if applicable; and

+establish procedures to facilitate local coordination and referral, including information and documentation necessary to set up a customer to receive wages.
+The Board must document the procedures and provide a copy to TWC-VR.

 2.3.3 Paid Work Experience Eligibility

 TWC-VR staff is responsible for determining eligibility for participation in Paid Work Experience Services.